Chester/Haddam, ~ 4 miles

 Well, at least there was no need to bend over and pick up sticks on those blissful sections.
 Let’s get to it.

 After hiking all the way to Route 148 to officially finish the Cockaponset, we turned around and headed back north.
 After a few minutes, the blue/red dot blazed South Pattaconk Trail veers left and crosses Filley Road.
 We were in Chester, a town mostly associated with the Chester-Hadlyme Ferry and its artsy, uppity little town center.

-I’ve enjoyed meals at two Chester restaurants – the incomparable Restaurant du Village and the popular Pattaconk 1850 Bar & Grille.
+I’ve enjoyed meals at two Chester restaurants – the incomparable Restaurant du Village (now closed) and the popular Pattaconk 1850 Bar & Grille.
 Hmmm, the Pattaconk?
 Seems like that’s a popular word ’round these parts.

 Unfortunately, I can’t really find any online history of what surely were the Pattaconk Indians or perhaps it was a word in whatever Wauramaug/Pequot/Mohegan/Narragansett offshoot tribe lived here.
 Heck, something tells me this page will get hundreds of readers again and maybe someone knows.
 We’ll see.

 On the way there, there is a short climb that Rob joked is locally called, “Endless Hill.”
-The name derives from the fact that it’s pretty much the only hill worth noting in these woods rather than it being impossible to summit.
+The name derives from the fact that it’s pretty much the only hill worth noting in these woods rather than it being difficult to summit.
 Shortly thereafter, we were treated to a baby cliff where we stopped for a snack and some reflection.

 Further on, there is even another little baby cliff which the trail ascends, requiring 20 seconds of exertion.
 And before I knew it, we crossed the Cockaponset and were officially on the North Pattaconk Trail.

 North Pattaconk Trail, 1.2 Miles